- Why is business process documentation important?

 Try Scribe Pages to build your online documentation directory.
 You can insert screenshots and videos, link to docs and add text instructions.
 It also integrates with business tools like Miro and HubSpot.
 So, you can create guides effortlessly and improve business processes.

-Business process documentation paves the way to process optimization and improvement.
+Business process documentation paves the way to process optimization and continuous improvement.
 Quality documentation removes bottlenecks and smoothens your process flows.
 And now that you know how to document a business process, prepare yourself for more efficient processes.